1066 Pevensey Private Guided Tour

 The Norman Castle at Pevensey was built within the walls of an existing Roman Fort.
 We will pass through the Roman walls to see the moated castle (price included) and there will be free time to explore the castle ruins.

-Leaving the church, we walk through the village of Westham following the route that was taken by the Norman soldiers on the first leg of their journey to Hastings.
-We will walk to a vantage point where we can look out over the countryside and I can point out where they made camp for the first night.
+Leaving the castle, I will explain why William needed to leave Pevensey and make Hastings his base.
+We will walk through the village of Westham, a typical East Sussex village, following the initial route that was taken by the Norman soldiers on the first leg of their journey to Hastings.
+We will walk to a vantage point where we can look out over the countryside and I can point out the approximate location they made camp for the first night.

 Prices